Vector Insert Function - C++ Programming Tutorial

 java programs

-In this example, string "programs" is inserted in vector 'v' using insert function.
+In this instance, the term "programs" is added to the vector 'v' using the insert method.

 Example 2